Joemillard/global_pollinator_dataset/README.md

 It's also important to note that the input files should not be treated as a list of pollinators at species level.
 These input files are intended for merging with taxonomic lists to generate species lists of pollinators:

-- To generate the set of likely pollinators in the PREDICTS database run this script https://github.com/Joemillard/Global_effects_of_land-use_intensity_on_local_pollinator-biodiversity/blob/main/R/01_PREDICTS_compilation.R).
-For the set of taxa that were either removed or added following the expert check please see lines 167-190 (also see Supplementary Data 1 in Millard et al. 2021 for the set of taxa removed, and for the set of references used in my extrapolation of likely animal pollination).
+- To generate the set of likely pollinators in the PREDICTS database run R/01_PREDICTS_pollinators.R.
+For the set of taxa that were either removed or added following the expert check please see lines 168-214 (also see Supplementary Data 1 in Millard et al. 2021 for the set of taxa removed, and for the set of references used in my extrapolation of likely animal pollination).

-- To generate the set of likely pollinating species in the Catalogue of Life (COL) run this script https://github.com/Joemillard/Global_effects_of_land-use_intensity_on_local_pollinator-biodiversity/blob/main/R/01c_COL_compilation.R.
+- To generate the set of likely pollinating species in the Catalogue of Life (COL) run R/03_COL_pollinators.R.
 For this script you will need to have downloaded a copy of the COL from here https://www.catalogueoflife.org/data/download.
-Note that the 2017 COL will require cleaning up with a script such as this https://github.com/Joemillard/pollinator_taxonomic_geographic_dist_text-analysis/blob/master/R/02.%20clean_catologue-of-life.R).
+Note that the 2017 COL will first require cleaning up with a script such as 02_clean_COL.R.
 When merging with the COL it's important to be wary of duplicating species names.

 ## References